rawmain/av-app-android-wallet-ui/README.md

 The AV Android is the application that allows users to:

-1. Obtain, store, and present age verification credentials.
+1. Obtain, store, and present an age verification attestation.
-2. Share age data on remote and proximity scenarios.
+2. Share the proof of age attestation with online services to gain access.

 # 💡 Specifications Employed

-The app consumes the SDK called EUDIW Wallet core [Wallet core](https://github.com/eu-digital-identity-wallet/eudi-lib-android-wallet-core) and a list of available libraries to facilitate remote presentation, proximity, and issuing test/demo functionality following the specification of the [ARF](https://github.com/eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework), including:
+The app consumes the SDK called EUDIW Wallet core [Wallet core](https://github.com/eu-digital-identity-wallet/eudi-lib-android-wallet-core) and a list of available libraries to facilitate remote presentation and issuing test/demo functionality following partially the specification of the [ARF](https://github.com/eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework), including:

 - OpenID4VP - draft 23 (remote presentation), presentation exchange v2.0,

-- ISO18013-5 (proximity presentation),

 - OpenID4VCI draft 14 (issuing)